AlexanderWillner/LaTeX_Thesis/README.md

 providing a complex but stil easy to understand template.
 It should contain all necessary and nice to have features someone might need writing a thesis.

-So please checkout the template, test it, spread the word, and contribute.
+So please checkout the template (for both, a thesis and a paper), test it, spread the word, and contribute.

 Main Features
 -------------